Property prices in Dubai are still declining, following an unsustainable surge in recent years.

-After March 2006, a deluge of more foreign money boosted Dubai’s ambitions following the passage of the long-awaited foreign property ownership law.
+After March 2006, a deluge of foreign money boosted Dubai’s ambitions following the passage of the long-awaited foreign property ownership law.
 Europeans, including Russians, accounted for 20% of the buyers of all property categories.
 GCC, Arab nationals and UAE nationals made up 28%, Asians 40%, and Iranians 12%, according to figures from Global Realty Partners.
 The overall foreign ownership index of property kept by Colliers International soared 116% from Q1 2007 to Q3 2008.

 Then the global credit crunch hit.
 Amlak and Tamweel, the UAE’s two largest home finance companies, stopped offering new mortgages.
-Foreign investors disappeared at the end of 2008, as the global financial crisis hit the emirates.
-This caused transaction volumes to plummet.
+Foreign investors disappeared at the end of 2008, as the global financial crisis hit.
+Transaction volumes plummeted.
 The overall foreign ownership index was 50% down by Q4 2010, from its peak in Q3 2008.
 Almost half all construction projects in the UAE, worth around AED1.1 trillion (US$582 billion), were either put on hold or cancelled.

-Signs of a property market recovery were visible in Dubai during Q4 2011 to Q1 2012, while Abu Dhabi followed suit.
+There was a budding property market recovery in Dubai from Q4 2011 to Q1 2012, and Abu Dhabi followed suit.
 As the economy returned to growth, halted construction projects were resumed.
-From January 2012 to end-2014 Dubai has experienced skyrocketing house prices, averaging around 21.49% annually.
+From January 2012 to end-2014 Dubai experienced skyrocketing house prices, averaging 21.5% annually.

 UAE FEDERAL MORTGAGE CAPS (MAXIMUM LOAN-TO-VALUE-RATIO)

-|Second home or investment property||Off-plan purchase|
+|First home (Owner-occupier)||Second home or investment property||Off-plan purchase|

 |Property valued under||80%||65%||50%|

 |AED5 million (US$1.36 million)|

 |Property valued over||70%||65%||50%|

 |AED5 million (US$1.36 million)|

 |Property valued under||75%||60%||50%|

 |AED5 million (US$1.36 million)|

 |Property valued over||65%||60%||50%|

 |AED5 million (US$1.36 million)|

 |Source: UAE Central Bank, Cluttons|

-The new rent cap law, Dubai Decree No. 43/2013 (the “New Decree”), was introduced and came into effect in Dubai on December 18, 2013.
+A new rent cap law, Dubai Decree No. 43/2013 (the “New Decree”), came into effect in Dubai on December 18, 2013.

 The New Decree also makes clear that the rent cap also applies to special development areas and free zones, including the Dubai International Financial Centre (DIFC).